zero-to-mastery/complete-web-developer-manual/README.md

 start . - open current directory
-exit - exits the command prompt or a batch file cls - clear the terminal screen
+exit - exits the command prompt or a batch file cls - clear the terminal screen type {filename} - displays the content of the file
 ```